 Topicals: While less common than the other product formulations, some topicals like lotions and creams contain a specific ration as well that may contain a higher quantity of THC and CBD.
 Though not as much of these cannabinoids are absorbed through the skin, some of them are making it an option for nerve pain, and other dermatological disorders.

 It is clear at this point that the cannabis industry is not going anywhere and is only innovating and improving as time moves on.
 The cannabis extraction industry is a clear indication of this.
 With so many possible products that come from marijuna extraction, it is critical for producers in the industry to realize the potential of the extraction industry and join in in order to be relevant and profitable.

 In order to do this in the most efficient way, choosing the right cannabis extraction method is critical.
 While there are a number of solvents and methods that can be used, among the very best is found in supercritical CO2 extraction.
 The reason for this is because CO2 is incredibly efficient, selective, safe and low-cost as an extraction solvent.
 Therefore, anyone looking to start, or expand their cannabis extraction business would be wise to study the vast benefits of supercritical CO2 extraction for customer health and long-term profitability.

 Supercritical CO2 Machine Product Tour

-Get access to extraktLAB’s line of supercritical CO2 extractors which considered as the highest in quality, efficiency and GMP compliance in the hemp and cannabis extraction industry.
+Get access to extraktLAB’s line of supercritical CO2 extractors which are considered the highest in quality, efficiency, and GMP compliance in the hemp and cannabis extraction industry.